 You must renew every year in October.

-According to O*Net, the average yearly salary earned by cosmetologists, hair dressers, and hair stylists in 2013 was $24,200.
+According to O*Net, the average yearly salary earned by cosmetologists, hair dressers, and hair stylists in 2019 was $25,490.
 Of course, what you may earn as a hair designer will vary based upon many factors.
 Your years of experience will affect your income, as well as where you work (e.g. a spa or salon, whether the spa or salon is upscale or in an affluent neighborhood).
 Some hair designers perform specialty services, such as hair designs for bridal parties, photo and fashion shoots, or for television performers, and may command a higher fee.
-It is expected that the demand for professional services by cosmetologists and hair designers will grow between 8% and 14% from 2010 to 2020.
+It is expected that the demand for professional services by cosmetologists and hair designers will grow 4% from 2016 to 2026.
 There should be adequate jobs for individuals completing hair design school and those looking to move up within the industry.

 As a new hair designer, you will probably start your career in a spa or salon, performing a wide variety of hair care and hair styling services such as cutting and styling, coloring and highlighting, perming and straightening, and more.
 You will most likely work with individual clients by appointment, although some spas and salons accept walk-ins.
 You should have at least some flexibility in your schedule to accommodate outside interests, although your spa or salon may have specific requirements regarding hours.
 As you gain experience and confidence, you may choose to branch into other areas of hair design.
 Some stylists specialize in doing hair for bridal parties.
 Others are drawn to photo and fashion shoots, creating specific looks for various purposes.
 Still others may design hair for individuals appearing on television or stage.
 All of these specialties usually require that you travel to another location to perform your services, and you may have to work early morning, late evening, or weekend hours.
 Hair design is a versatile career offering opportunity and the potential for a certain amount of income stability.
 If you have a creative side to your personality, and you would love to express it in the vibrant world of the beauty industry, consider a career as a hair designer in Maine!